-The figure above a general guide to costs for extending a lease, but we are not able to provide a more accurate figure in the absence of comprehensive due diligence.
-You should not use the figures in a Notice of Claim or as an informal offer.
-There may be additional concerns that need to be considered and you obviously should be as accurate as possible in your negotiations.
-Please do not move forward based on this information before getting professional advice.
+The figure that we have given is a general guide to costs for extending a lease, but we are not able to provide a more accurate figure without more detailed investigations.
+Do not use this information in a Notice of Claim or as an informal offer.
+There may be other concerns that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
+Neither should you move forward based on this information without first seeking the advice of a professional.